 2013 Arizona TASH Conference

-Arizona TASH just closed out our annual two-day conference held on January 18-19, 2013.
+The Arizona TASH annual two-day conference was held on January 18-19, 2013.
 It was a great conference and well attended in spite of the switch from June to January.
 We are already working on finalizing the dates for the 2014 Arizona TASH conference that will be held at the end of January or beginning of February.
 Please click on the link to enjoy a few highlights...